aridjayarecipes/cutesrecipes.web.app/content/post/2601-how-to-make-quick-broccoli-and-amp-potato-gratin.md

 ##### The ingredients needed to make Broccoli &amp; Potato Gratin:

 1. Take 1/2 broccoli crown, chopped
-1. Make ready 4 small red potatoes, peeled + sliced 1/4&#34; rounds
+1. Make ready 4 small red potatoes, peeled + sliced 1/4" rounds
 1. Prepare 1.75 cups béchamel sauce
 1. Take 2 oz sharp cheddar mix, shredded
 1. Prepare 1 oz plant-based ham, finely diced (optional)

 It&#39;s also a fat-free Broccoli has an impressive nutritional profile.
-It is &#34;high in fiber, very high in vitamin C and has.
+It is "high in fiber, very high in vitamin C and has.
 Discover what makes broccoli so healthy, from fibre to vitamins and minerals.
 We share the most nutritious ways to cook it in healthy broccoli recipes.

 <!--inarticleads2-->